- Office: Lewis Lab 412

 - Email: ank22X@lehigh.edu, but replace “X” with a zero.

 I joined the faculty in the Lehigh Department of Physics in the fall 2020 semester.
 My field of research is ultrarelativistic heavy-ion physics, the intersection of nuclear and particle physics.
 One of the main goals of research in this field is to learn more about the strong force, which holds nuclei and nucleons (protons and neutrons) together.
 At Lehigh, I collaborate closely with Prof. Rosi Reed as part of the Lehigh Relativistic Heavy Ion Group.
-I work on the ALICE experiment at the Large Hadron Collider at CERN, as well as the STAR and sPHENIX experiments at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory.
+I work on the ALICE experiment at the Large Hadron Collider (LHC) at CERN, as well as the STAR and sPHENIX experiments at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory.
+I am co-PI on a National Science Foundation Major Research Instrumentation grant to construct an Even Plane Detector for sPHENIX, and in 2022 I received a Department of Energy Early Career award to fund work on heavy-quark bound states at RHIC.
 I also do work related to Diversity, Inclusion, and Equity in physics and STEM.

 - 2020-: Assistant Professor, Lehigh University